OlenaShtronda/qa_pw_coffecart_pom/README.md

-# Playwright: Practice task for Coffee Cart POM.
+# Playwright: Practice task for Coffee Cart POM

-This repo contains the list of CoffeCart test cases wich need to be updated according to POM.
+This repo contains the list of CoffeCart test cases which had to be updated according to Page Object Model (POM).